ibm-cloud-docs/cloud-databases/howto-cbr.md

 {:important: .important}
 {:experimental: .experimental}

 This document outlines the process for using context-based restrictions (CBR) to protect your {{site.data.keyword.databases-for}} resources.
 This process is not yet in production.
-Use this document to prepare your resources for context-based restrictions.{: important}
+Use this document to prepare your resources for context-based restrictions.{: .important}

 # Protecting {{site.data.keyword.databases-for}} resources with context-based restrictions
 {: #cbr}